 How well do you know your viewing audience?
 Are you handing your sales team a list of prospects, but want to offer more insight about how interested these leads are?
-IBM Cloud Video provides robust individual viewership data and audience metrics to inform marketers and live event producers on the effectiveness of their video content while enabling sales through being able to more intelligently identify highly engaged prospects.
+IBM Watson Media provides robust individual viewership data and audience metrics to inform marketers and live event producers on the effectiveness of their video content while enabling sales through being able to more intelligently identify highly engaged prospects.

 If you are looking ways to take this capability and improve your marketing activities, be sure to check out our on-demand Top 5 Live Video Marketing Strategies with Measurable Results seminar.
 This goes over actionable strategies to utilize, along with ways to measure results, many of which incorporate the viewer tracking here.